Clustering4Ever/Clustering4Ever/README.md

 ### Clustering benchmarking and analysis

-Using classes _ClusteringChainingLocal_, _ClusteringChainingDistributed_, and _ClusteringChainingClusteredSystem_ you have the possibility to run multiple clustering algorithms respectively **locally and parallely**, **in a sequentially distributed way**, and **parallely on a distributed system**, generate many different vectorizations of the data whilst keeping active information on each clustering including **used vectorization, clustering model, clustering number and clustering arguments**.
+Using classes _ClusteringChainingLocal_, _BigDataClusteringChaining_, and _DistributedClusteringChaining_ you have the possibility to run multiple clustering algorithms respectively **locally and parallely**, **in a sequentially distributed way**, and **parallely on a distributed system**, generate many different vectorizations of the data whilst keeping active information on each clustering including **used vectorization, clustering model, clustering number and clustering arguments**.

 Classes _ClustersIndicesAnalysisLocal_ and _ClustersIndicesAnalysisDistributed_ are devoted for clustering indices analysis.